Civil and Environmental Engineering

 CEEN473.
 HYDRAULIC PROBLEMS.
 3.0 Semester Hrs.

 Review of fundamentals, forces on submerged surfaces, buoyancy and flotation, gravity dams, weirs, steady flow in open channels, backwater curves, hydraulic machinery, elementary hydrodynamics, hydraulic structures.
-Prerequisite: CEEN310.
+Prerequisite: CEEN310 or CBEN307.

 This course describes the engineering principles and practices associated with the characterization and remediation of contaminated sites.
 Methods for site characterization and risk assessment will be highlighted while the emphasis will be on remedial action screening processes and technology principles and conceptual design.
 Common isolation and containment and in-situ and ex-situ treatment technology will be covered.
 Computerized decision-support tools will be used and case studies will be presented.
 Prerequisite: CHGN121.